CCCpeggy/Reservatio-system/Software Design Document/document.md

 * The information about the room that user reserved:
     * Room number (Room ID)
     * The password of the Room
-    * Reservation date and time
+    * Reservation's date and time
     * The rules of the room
 * The information of Reservation made:
     * User's Name
-    * Participants' email
+    * attendees' email
     * Room number (Room ID)
     * Date and Time of the reservation
-    * The Number of participants
+    * The Number of attendees
+    * Duration
 * User Information, most importantly containing:
     * Google client ID
     * User's Room reservation records